ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

   - SLR_Regional_trend_scatter:
     - scatter plots for the regional thermostericd and halosteric data.
 Like panes a and b of the halosteric SLR figure.
   - SLR_timeseries_all:
-    - time series plots shows the time development of each of the total, thermo and halo SLR mean for the global, atlantic and pacific regions.
+    - time series plots show the time development of each of the total, thermo and halo SLR mean for the global, atlantic and pacific regions.
   - multi_model_agrement_with_*:
     - map showing where the CMIP data agrees with the observations.
   - halosteric_multipane: